keithbuhler/keithbuhler.github.io/_posts/2016-07-07-cs-lewis-influence.md

 ---

+# C.S.
+Lewis Influence Survey

 When discussing C. S. Lewis one day, I realized I have only anecdotal information on his influence.
 How many Christians became or remained Christians, in part, because of C. S. Lewis?
 How many non-Christians read Lewis?
 Internet Infidels devotes some space to Lewis take downs (*Miracles, Abolition of Man, Mere Christianity,* and others)

 Well, here's some data!
 80+ people have taken my C.S.
 Lewis survey: Join them [to see the results.](https://docs.google.com/forms/d/1RH5VTHRmZsvw6Yqyz8vfnm5Uw4OvylD3omcFIa3lYgc/viewform?usp=send_form)